There was a point and time where creating videos, documentaries, and your own movies took at least some sort of professional experience.

 Like Filmora and VideoProc, iMovie actually gives you the ability to transform your shaky video into something professional.
 You're "turning your movie into magic", as Apple says.
 They actually make it really easy to stabilizer video -- in the movie timeline, just clip on the clip that you want to stabilize, then, simply click on the Stabilization button to get started.
 Check the box that says Stabilize Shaky Video, and then you can adjust the amount of stabilization you want to add to the clip.

 One of the cool things about iMovie is that you can start editing video on your iPad or iPhone, and then go and finish up your edits on your Mac or MacBook -- it's that seamless.

 Like VideoProc, iMovie has a number of special effects that you can add to your clips and movies, too.
 However, it's not nearly as vast as the library that VideoProc has, but will get you by.

 Ever since the iPhone started supporting the capturing of 4K video, iMovie was upgraded to allow users to edit 4K video.
 In addition, there are a number of high fidelity filters that you can use, credits and animated titles that you can add through templates, and even built in music and sound effects that you can add to your clip.

 The cool thing about iMovie is that you really can create your own professional movie with it. iMovie actually has a storyboard where you can flesh out ideas, and even start separating clips and frames so that you can make a story that makes the most sense to your audience.

 As you can see, there are a lot of excellent video editors with video stabilization software for Mac out there.
 Easily the best choice is VideoProc -- it has the most features available, and after extensive testing, we think that it might just be the most user friendly choice out there as well.
-If your new to the video editing scene, you certainly cannot go wrong with that.
+If you're new to the video editing scene, you certainly cannot go wrong with that.